Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 Steven Strycula - UBS Securities LLC

 Hi.
 First question for Irene and then I have a follow-up for Brian.
 Irene when you first guided organic sales for the year on February 7, you commented at least 1% organic sales.
 And that was a few days before your key competitor communicated a DSD transition.
 So, I guess, my question is since then, we've heard front-of-store initiatives from CVS and obviously the DSD transition from a competitor, are both of these dynamics baked into your current organic sales guidance for the year?
-And specifically are you guys thinking about budgeting share gains in the back half of the year?
+And specifically, are you guys thinking about budgeting share gains in the back half of the year?
 I'm just trying to assess what kind of upside that we see relative to before or is there any kind of conservatism baked into the full year analysis?

 Irene B. Rosenfeld - Mondelez International, Inc.